-Cleaning a window may seem simple.
-But it is a tedious and complex household task.
+Cleaning a window may seem simple, but it is a tedious and complex household task.
 And that gets worse in summer.
+That’s why many homeowners are now searching for summer window cleaning tips to make the job easier and more efficient.
 This is probably one of the reasons that more and more individuals are using home window cleaners.

-But we’ll you 4 tips to keep your windows clean this summer the way professionals do.
+But, we’ll give you 4 summer window cleaning tips to keep your windows clean this summer the way professionals do.

 1. Use suitable cleaning equipment